scrose/pylc/README.md

 # Mountain Legacy Project
-Implementation of Answer-aware Question Generation Encoder-Decoder
+Implementation of Semantic Segmentation for Oblique Landscape Photography

 ## Overview

 The Mountain Legacy Project (MLP) is an ongoing repeat photography project based on over 120,000 historical terrestrial oblique photographs.
-The original photographs were taken systematically by surveyors from the late 19th to mid 20th centuries to create topographic maps of the Canadian mountain west (Deville 1895; Bridgland 1916, 1924).The photographs have been preserved on large format glass plates, mainly at Library and Archives Canada.
-Over the years, the MLP has repeated over 7000 of the historic images, and has built a suite of custom tools for classification and analysis of oblique images (Gat et al.  2011; Jean et al.  2015b; Sanseverino et al.  2016) We propose a multi-class approach for segmentation of high-resolution, grayscale and colour landscape photography,  specifically applicable to oblique mountain landscapes.
-This approach is potentially generalizable for segmentation of other amorphous landscape images.
+The original photographs were taken systematically by surveyors from the late 19th to mid 20th centuries to create topographic maps of the Canadian mountain west (Deville 1895; Bridgland 1916, 1924).
+The photographs have been preserved on large format glass plates, mainly at Library and Archives Canada.
+Over the years, the MLP has repeated over 8,000 of the historic captures, and has built a suite of custom tools for classification and analysis of oblique images (Gat et al.  2011; Jean et al. 2015b; Sanseverino et al.  2016).
+The following documents a multi-class image segmentation using deep learning neural networks applied to high-resolution, grayscale and colour landscape photography, specifically optimized for segmenting oblique mountain landscapes.

 ## Datasets

 Training data consists of historic and repeat capture image files and corresponding segmentation mask files.
-These datasets can be downloaded from publicly available online repositories <link>.
+These datasets can be downloaded from publicly available online thorugh the repository links below.

 Data files and file directories are set in the *paths.json* metadata file.

-### The Mountain Habitats Segmentation and Change Detection Dataset
+### [DST-A] The Mountain Habitats Segmentation and Change Detection Dataset

 *Jean, Frédéric; Branzan Albu, Alexandra; Capson, David; Higgs, Eric; Fisher, Jason T.; Starzomski, Brian M.*